ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 .. _Grain fill to harvest:

-Grain fill to harvest
+Grain fill
 ''''''''''''''''''''''''''''''

 The calculation of :math:`a_{froot}`  remains the same from phase 2 to phase 3.
-Other allocation coefficients change to:
+During grain fill (phase 3), other allocation coefficients change to:

 .. math::
    :label: 25.5